krzemienski/awesome-from-stars/README.md

 * [balintkissdev/awesome-dos](https://github.com/balintkissdev/awesome-dos): Curated list of references for development of DOS applications.
 * [webpro/awesome-dotfiles](https://github.com/webpro/awesome-dotfiles): A curated list of dotfiles resources.
 * [dzharii/awesome-elasticsearch](https://github.com/dzharii/awesome-elasticsearch): A curated list of the most important and useful resources about elasticsearch: articles, videos, blogs, tips and tricks, use cases.
 All about Elasticsearch!
-* [sindresorhus/awesome-electron](https://github.com/sindresorhus/awesome-electron): Useful resources for creating apps with Electron
+* [sindresorhus/awesome-electron](https://github.com/sindresorhus/awesome-electron): Useful resources for creating apps with Electron [SUBMISSIONS ARE TEMPORARILY PAUSED BECAUSE I'M TIRED OF REVIEWING LOW-QUALITY STUFF]
 * [kitspace/awesome-electronics](https://github.com/kitspace/awesome-electronics): A curated list of awesome resources for Electronic Engineers and hobbyists
 * [nhivp/Awesome-Embedded](https://github.com/nhivp/Awesome-Embedded): A curated list of awesome embedded programming.
 * [rust-embedded/awesome-embedded-rust](https://github.com/rust-embedded/awesome-embedded-rust): Curated list of resources for Embedded and Low-level development in the Rust programming language